shawnlaffan/perl-pp-autolink/README.md

 perl pp_autolink.pl -o some.exe some_script.pl
 ```

-Note that currently only one script is supported, and it must be the last entry in the command.
+Note that currently only one script is supported, and it must be the last argument in the command.

 ### Acknowledgements ###